tomaszprasolek/AZ204-DadJokes/README.md

 # AZ204-DadJokes

-Project created in purpose to learn some things needed to pass AZ-204 exam
+> Project created in purpose to learn some things needed to pass AZ-204 exam.

-Simulation of environments for developers, QAs and one production environment.
+> Simulation of environments for developers, QAs and one production environment.

+## Technologies used

 What I used to do this:
 - **Azure Container Registry (ACR)** to store my app Docker images